dwainscheeren/dwains-lovelace-dashboard/docs/configuration/index.md

 Dwains Theme configuration is loaded from the files inside the folder `dwains-theme/configs/`.

-**If you edit something inside a file of the `dwains-theme/configs/` folder, you always need to restart Home Assistant for any changes to be visible.**
+**If you edit something inside a file of the `dwains-theme/configs/` folder, you always need to reload the theme configuration for any changes to be visible.
+Go to the more page and click on theme settings, there you can click Reload theme configuration.
+Or do a service call in the developer tools `dwains_theme.reload`**

 This folder can have the following files: `global.yaml`, `house_information.yaml`, `scenes.yaml`, `cameras.yaml`, `persons.yaml`, `rooms.yaml`, `icons.yaml`, `more_page.yaml` and `dynamic_page.yaml`.